-Is It OK to Wash Your Face In the Shower?
+Is It Bad For Your Skin to Wash Your Face In the Shower?

 Depending how you're sudsing up, this may not be the kindest way to treat the delicate skin on your face.